izaxs/wireguard-note/WIREGUARD.md

 PersistentKeepalive = 20
 ```

+## Install & Configure WireGuard On Client
 Server side config is done, let's prepare the client config file in advance

-We print the public key of server by ```wg pubkey < wg-private.key```
+On server, we print the public key of server by ```wg pubkey < wg-private.key```

 Assume the public IP of the server is ```40.87.100.12```

+On your client device, install WireGuard from [official site](https://www.wireguard.com/install/)

 The corresponding WireGuard config file on client side should be something like below

-(Note: it's not needed on server side)

 ```
 [Interface]